harpomaxx/GSgalgoR/README.md

 Example
 -------
-This is a basic example which shows how to find gene Expression signatures for the LUAD Dataset
+This is a basic example which shows how to find gene Expression signatures for a reduced Lung adenocarcinoma Dataset

 ``` r